aku006/bixly-interview-test/README.md

 * `car_vin` must be at most 17 characters (preferably 17 exactly)
 * `car_next_service` must be formatted as YYYY-MM-DD
-* `car_curr_mileage` and `car_service_interval` is meant to be represented in miles Not following the first three points will not allow you to create a new car or update an existing one.
+* `car_curr_mileage` and `car_service_interval` is meant to be represented in miles

+Not following the first three points will not allow you to create a new car or update an existing one.
+However, you are free to test that out if you wish, if you want to try running a negative test (ex. put a negative number for `car_year`, more than 17 characters for `car_vin`, or the wrong date format for `car_next_service`).

-We will add three cars; these can be any of your choosing.
-You can use a random VIN generator for the `car_vin` field.
+We will add three cars; these cars can be any of your choosing, so long as their values are entered correctly in the Postman data form.
+You can use a random VIN generator for the `car_vin` field to save some time.
 Fill in all of the respective fields in the Value column, and then send a `POST` request after they have been filled out.
 Each time you send a working `POST` request, you should get something like this in the response menu:

     {
         "id": <id number>,